caperaven/pr-training/html-css-fundamentals/topics-list.md

 for an overview of the processes involved in testing for accessibility.
 It would also be a good idea to download and get to grips with the [NVDA screen reader](https://www.nvaccess.org/download/), an assistive technology predominantly used by people with visual impairments/disabilities.

-#### HTML Debugging

-It is important to have an idea of how to debug HTML issues when they arrive.
-MDN provide an active learning article that deals with HTML debugging.
-Please work through the [Active learning: Studying permissive code](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Debugging_HTML#active_learning_studying_permissive_code) example which will walk you through a typical debugging scenario and the tools you can use to find and fix the issues.

 ## CSS
 CSS is used to style elements on your webpage using style rules matching elements with selectors.